MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 ## Deconstruct the code

-This optional last section describes each part of PlayFabLogin.cs in detail.
+This optional last section describes each part of `PlayFabLogin.cs` in detail.

 - There are 3 functions in PlayFabLogin:

-  - Start, OnLoginSuccess, OnLoginFailure
+  - `Start`, `OnLoginSuccess`, `OnLoginFailure`
-  - Start is a Unity function which is automatically called for every MonoBehaviour object
+  - `Start` is a Unity function which is automatically called for every `MonoBehaviour` object.
     - See the [Unity MonoBehaviour Guide](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) for more information.

 Inside of Start():